top of page

 She turned.

 Jake stood at the base of the porch steps, soaked from the rain, his hair darkened and shirt clinging to his chest.
-But his eyes—those stormy gray eyes—hadn’t changed.
+But his eyes—those stormy blue eyes—hadn’t changed.

 She swallowed.
 “Jake.”